Azores (Portugal)

 Trip information

-As a part of the second year of our BSc Biological Sciences course we will take you to follow in the footsteps of Darwin in the magical archipelago of the Azores.
+As a part of the second year of our BSc Biological Sciences course you will have the opportunity to follow in the footsteps of Darwin in the magical archipelago of the Azores.
 The Azores have been described as the “Galapagos of Europe” and share many geological and biological characteristics with their Pacific counterparts and form part of Macronesia.
 Our field course is based on the main island of São Miguel which mixes modern European culture with traditional practices and plenty of exceptional biology.
 The field course takes place in late summer, just before the beginning of the second year.

 Why do we go there?